tvdat20004/tvdat20004.github.io/src/content/spec/about.md

 <h1 align="left" >Hello world👋 </h1>

 - 🌱 I’m currently learning cyber security in UIT
-- 👯 A CTF player, specialize in crypography.
+- 👯 A CTF player, specializing in cryptography.
 - 📝 Some stupid things I write: https://hackmd.io/@tvdat20004
 - 📝 Here you can find some my CTF writeups and other related things.
 <h1 align="left" >📫 How to reach me </h1>